PSU-ICDS/icds_docs/docs/accounts/managing-compute.md

 #### On the Portal

+##### Adding users or coordinators

+To add users or coordinators, locate the account in the list and click the [+] to expand the details.

-Users and coordinators can be added by entering their ID in the text box and clicking "Add User"(1) or "Add Coordinator"(2) as desired.
+Under "Add Users(s) or Add coordinators", enter the Penn State Access ID in the text box(1) and click "Add User"(2) or "Add Coordinator"(3) as desired.

 ![Add user or add Coordinator entry box on Slurm Account Manager](../img/acct-mgr-add-user.png)